gambiTarun/Zigbee-Enabled-Wireless-Fault-Detection-in-Induction-Machines/README.md

 ## Features

-- Mean(x̅):The arithmetic mean (or simply mean) of a sample , is the sum of the sampled values divided by the number of items in the example.
+- **Mean(x̅)**:The arithmetic mean (or simply mean) of a sample , is the sum of the sampled values divided by the number of items in the example.
-- Standard deviation(σ):The Standard Deviation is a measure of how spread out numbers are.Its symbol is σ(the greek letter sigma).
+- **Standard deviation(σ)**:The Standard Deviation is a measure of how spread out numbers are.Its symbol is σ(the greek letter sigma).
-- Skewness:Skewness essentially measures the relative size of the two tails.
+- **Skewness**:Skewness essentially measures the relative size of the two tails.
-- Shape factor :It is the  value that is affected by an object's Shape but is independent of its dimensions.
+- **Shape factor** :It is the  value that is affected by an object's Shape but is independent of its dimensions.
-- Impulse Factor:  It is the maximum value divided by the mean of the absolute values of data entries.
+- **Impulse Factor**:  It is the maximum value divided by the mean of the absolute values of data entries.
-- Margin Factor:  It is the maximum value divided by the square of the mean of the absolute values of data entries.
+- **Margin Factor**:  It is the maximum value divided by the square of the mean of the absolute values of data entries.
-- Current: current source of I1,I2,I3 are considered as 3 separate categorical features.
+- **Current**: current source of I1,I2,I3 are considered as 3 separate categorical features.

 In total we extrapolated 15 features from dataset which will be reduced using feature selection.

 ## Classification Models

-- Artificial Neural Network
+- **Artificial Neural Network**:
 We trained a model with inputs as the statistical features of the current data and output as the state of the Induction Motor.
-- Support Vector Machines
+- **Support Vector Machines**:
 In machine learning, support-vector machines are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
-- Random Forests
+- **Random Forests**:
 Random forest algorithm is a supervised classification algorithm.this algorithm creates the forest with a number of trees.The more number of trees, the more robust the forest looks like.

 ## Feature Selection